Welcome

 1940s through the mid-1960s

-If you should ever visit Port Antonio, they still talk about how back in the 1950s, The Jolly Boys would play at Hollywood parties that film star Errol Flynn would throw at his Port Antonio estate.
-Some accounts have the beginnings of the Jolly Boys dating back to the 1940s, though this may be inaccurate.
-The original lineup consisted of Noel Lynch, guitar and vocal, Moses Deans, banjo and vocals, Cox, rumba box.
-This line up does not appear to have recorded.
+If you should ever visit Port Antonio, they still talk about how back in the 1950s, The Jolly Boys would play at Hollywood parties that film star Errol Flynn would throw at his Port Antonio estate on Navy Island.
+Some accounts have the beginnings of the Jolly Boys dating back to the 1940s.
+A 2010 article by Dan Neely (a link to it can be found at the bottom of the page) clears

 The earliest photos and most complete information on a Jolly Boys line up comes from Gloria Aspinall of the US (more on Gloria and her book appears later on this page).
 She has kindly contributed the above photo, circa 1964, and remembers the Jolly Boys line up in the 1960s as being: